SushmithaChandrashekar/SushmithaChandrashekar/README.md

 ### Hi there 👋
+Am Sushmitha, working in lnT technology services for 5 years as a senior manual tester.
 <!--
 **SushmithaChandrashekar/SushmithaChandrashekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.